 - Access files remotely

-With all these awesome features, Pushbullet tops the chart with more than a million downloads on Google Play Store.
+With all these excellent features, Pushbullet tops the chart with more than a million downloads on Google Play Store.
 The pro version offers some other features like Universal copy paste and extends the limit of file size that a user can share.
 With Pushbullet pro, a user can share a file of up to 1GB in size.
 It also extends the storage from 2GB to 100GB.
 Pro version also removes the limit of 100 SMS per month.